codepath/android_guides/Constructing-View-Layouts.md

 ## LinearLayout

-In a linear layout, like the name suggests, all the elements are displayed in a linear fashion either *horizontally* or *vertically* and this behavior is specified in `android:orientation` which is an attribute of the node `LinearLayout`.
+In a linear layout, like the name suggests, all the elements are displayed in a single direction either *horizontally* or *vertically* and this behavior is specified in `android:orientation` which is an attribute of the node `LinearLayout`.

+All children of a LinearLayout are stacked one after the other.
+A LinearLayout respects *margins* between children and the *gravity* (right, center, or left alignment) of each child.

+Common view attributes you might see used in a LinearLayout:

+ * `android:gravity` - Controls the alignment of the view content (akin to text-align in CSS)
+ * `android:layout_gravity` - Controls the alignment of the view within it's parent (akin to float in CSS)

 Example of LinearLayout snippet: